1818-2018 – the silent revolution: of fears, folly & the female

 Participants – 120€

-The registration fee includes coffee breaks and lunches on the two days of the conference, as well as all conference documentation.
+The registration fee includes coffee breaks, lunch, as well as all conference documentation.

 By bank transfer: